eypidan/eypidan.github.io/_posts/2019-10-22-Notes-About-WSL.md

   3. Belong to Cygnus Solutions who belongs to RedHat.
   4. Consists two parts:

      1. A DLL as an API compatibility layer in the form of a C standard library providing a substantial part of the POSIX API functionality.

+     2. An extensive collection of software tools and applications that provide a Unix-like look and feel.

-- Now -> windows subsystems for linux.
+- Now -> windows subsystems for Linux.

   - It was first made available in [Windows 10 Insider Preview](https://en.wikipedia.org/wiki/Windows_Insider) build 14316
   - **WSL**1 is a collection of components that enables native Linux ELF64 binaries to run on Windows.
 It contains both user mode and kernel mode components.
 It is primarily comprised of: